-But when we repeat material in practice, we must uphold precision and not repeat errors.
+But when we repeat material in practice, we must uphold expressiveness and precision and not repeat errors.

-Then our performances will be likely to contain few mistakes because our practice reinforced clarity and precision, and we didn’t introduce muddled habits.
+Then our performances will be likely to contain few glitches because our practice reinforced accuracy and beauty, and we didn’t introduce muddled habits.

 Adapted from The Musician’s Way, page 22